Tanker Truck Accidents in DC

 A tanker truck is also known as a tank truck, gas truck, or fuel truck.
 They carry liquids or gases.
 The largest tanker trucks are semi-trailer trucks.
 They are known for being difficult to drive safely, in part because the cargo they carry moves and sloshes around as the truck moves.
 They are also and highly prone to rollover because of their high center of gravity.

-According to the National Highway Traffic Safety Administration (NHTSA), commercial truck drivers are involved in about 120,000-160,000 crashes each year in the U.S. These accidents cause catastrophic injuries to thousands of people, especially those in smaller passenger vehicles.
-Drivers and passengers in other motor vehicles are four times more likely to be severely injured or killed than drivers of large commercial vehicles when a truck and another vehicle collide.
-Seventy-one percent of those killed in truck crashes were in other, smaller vehicles.
+The Federal Motor Carrier Safety Administration (FMCSA) found that commercial truck drivers were involved in over 500,000 crashes in the U.S. in 2022.
+These accidents cause catastrophic injuries to thousands of people, especially those in smaller passenger vehicles.
+In 2023, 5,472 people died in large truck crashes across the nation, with a further 153,452 injured.
+70% of those killed in truck crashes were in other, smaller vehicles.

 Because tanker trucks are so much larger and heavier than other vehicles, the injuries and property damage they cause are worse than in a typical car accident.
 If a commercial truck driver operates his vehicle in violation of traffic and safety rules and causes a tanker truck accident, the injuries will likely be serious.
 In addition, your car is likely to be severely damaged.
 If a pedestrian or a motorcyclist are truck accident victims, the risk of fatal injury and death is very high.